Disjunctive bases: normal forms and model theory for modal logics: Introduction

 \paragraph{\textbf{Conference version:}} This article is an extended version of a paper~\cite{enqv:disj17} presented in Ljubljana at the 2017 conference on Algebra and Coalgebra in Computer Science (CALCO 2017).
-Besides the material presented there, we have provided more detailed proofs, new examples and some additional results: our Janin-Walukiewicz theorem and the results on modular construction of logics admitting disjunctive bases via products, sums and compositions.
+Besides the material presented there, we have provided more detailed proofs, new examples and the new results on modular construction of logics admitting disjunctive bases via products, sums and compositions.